Package 'TDLM'

 vectors

-a list of vectors.
+A list of vectors.
 The list can contain one vector.
 It is recommended to name each element of the list.
-If vectors = NULL only the matrices will be considered.
+If vectors = NULL, only the matrices will be considered.

 matrices

-a list of matrices.
+A list of matrices.
 The list can contain one matrix.
 It is recommended to name each element of the list.
-If matrices = NULL only the vectors will be considered (by default).
+If matrices = NULL, only the vectors will be considered (by default).

 check